Spotify and Universal Music Group Announce Landmark Licensing Agreements for Fan-Made Covers and Remixes

 Artists know this better than anyone.

-The second issue is quality.
+Another issue is quality.

 Music has never been valuable because it is abundant.
 Music is valuable because it is meaningful.
 The emotional connection listeners feel towards an artist does not come from infinite variations of a song.
 It comes from the belief that somebody, somewhere, had something worth saying.